How Do Visually Impaired People Work?

 For example: Someone that works at a receiving dock in a warehouse can use a pocket-size video magnifier to check invoices and shipping labels when needed.

-A low vision worker in a mailroom can sort mail beneath a CCTV into colored bins for distribution.
+For example: A low vision worker in a mailroom can sort mail beneath a CCTV into colored bins for distribution.

 Workplace Computer Technology Adaptations